The Rise of Solana: How It Became the Retail Chain of Choice

 Solana is no longer in the beta phase, as its network has now reached 16+ months of uninterrupted uptime without any major outage, including during peak traffic in Q1 2025.
 Transaction confirmation or finality is mostly around 400 ms, so Solana is capable of handling high volumes of transactions over prolonged periods, while also being able to handle traffic peaks.

 Currently, there are approximately 22.24 million active addresses on Solana, with a rapidly expanding DeFi ecosystem containing billions of TVL, which further signifies continued on-chain economic activity and engagement.
+Those who observe the crypto market often compare this growth with Solana’s circulating supply, market cap, and the broader on-chain metrics to evaluate the network’s health.
 The validation network of Solana now appears more reliable and decentralised, as there are thousands of validators across many countries helping to secure the network.
 The multi-client upgrade has allowed easier entry for validator nodes, thus increasing both the level of decentralisation and uptime.